-Family and Consumer Science Title Course Number Credits Grades Culinary Arts I 500 9-12 0.5 505 Culinary Arts II (TC)\♦ 9-12 0.5 Culinary Arts III (TC)\♦ 510AB 10-12 1 Culinary Arts IV\ 515AB 10-12 1 520 Health and Human Service Careers 9-12 0.5 525 Personal Style and Design 9-12 0.5 530 10-12 0.5 Parenting 535AB Child Care Services (TC)\◆ 11-12 1
+Family and Consumer Science

+·

+Title Course Number Grades Credits

+Culinary Arts I 500 9-12 0.5

+Culinary Arts II (TC)◆ 505 9-12 0.5

+Culinary Arts III (TC)♦ 510AB 10-12 1

+Culinary Arts IV 515AB 10-12 1

+Personal Style and Design 525 9-12 0.5

+Parenting 530 10-12 0.5

+Child Care Services (TC)◆ 535AB 11-12 1

 500 Culinary Arts I Grades: 9-12 Credit: 0.5 Prerequisites: None In this course students will learn all of the fundamentals needed to be successful in a kitchen with a primary focus on knife skills.
 They will also be in many labs working with fruits, vegetables, main course items, and a number of desserts!
 This course has a \$20 fee.
 505 Culinary Arts II (TC)◆ Grades: 9-12 Credit: 0.5 Prerequisites: Culinary Arts I Students in this course will continue practicing different cooking techniques in labs while also working with a variety of foods!
 They will learn about incorporating herbs and spices and have opportunities to showcase their skills in garnishing and plating techniques!
-Students can earn transcripted credit through MPTC, as the content of Culinary Arts II aligns to MPTC's Breakfast Cookery course.
+Students can earn transcripted credit through MPTC, as the content of Culinary Arts

+II aligns to MPTC's Breakfast Cookery course.
 See page 12 for details about transcripted credit.
 This course has a \$20 fee.
 510AB Culinary Arts III (TC)♦ Grades: 10-12 Credit: 1 Prerequisites: Culinary Arts II This course will provide many opportunities to work with food at a higher-level including preparing specialty items for various events!
 Students will also be able to compete against each other in various cooking challenges in class!
 Students can earn transcripted credit for 2 courses through MPTC, as the content of Culinary Arts III aligns to MPTC's Culinary Principles and Soups & Sauces courses.
 See page 12 for details about transcripted credit.
 This course has a \$40 fee.
 515AB Culinary Arts IV Grades: 10-12 Credit: 1 Prerequisites: Culinary Arts III Our highest-level culinary course will showcase our student's skills at additional catering events.
 Students may also work independently towards their ProStart industry certifications, along with the more prestigious Certificate of Achievement if they are currently working in the restaurant industry and meet various criteria.
 This course has a \$40 fee.
-520 Health and Human Service Careers Grades: 9-12 Credit: 0.5 Prerequisites: None In this course, students will explore careers in the Healthcare and Human Services fields.
-In addition to hearing from guest speakers, students will identify careers that match their strengths, interests, and personality.
-Students will also explore topics such as legalities, ethics, communication, human development, cultural diversity and trends, to give them an overall perspective of these two important career pathways.
-525 Personal Style and Design Grades: 9-12 Credit: 0.5 Prerequisites: None In this course, students will be exposed to three areas of style and design: fashion design, interior design, and cosmetology.
-Students will explore the concept of beauty and demonstrate their knowledge of the elements and principles of design through makeup application, fashion portfolios, and room decoration.
+525 Personal Style and Design Grades: 9-12 Credit: 0.5 Prerequisites: None In this course, students will be exposed to three areas of style and design: interior design, fashion design, and cosmetology.
+Students will explore interior design and fashion careers and apply the elements and principles of design in a project based setting.
+Students will engage in projects including room makeovers, floor plans, and fashion design.
 530 Parenting Grades: 10-12 Credit: 0.5 Prerequisites: None This course introduces students to responsible nurturing of children, basic tenets of child development, prenatal care and fetal development.
 There is an emphasis on responsibilities of parents, readiness for parenting, and the influence parents have on children.
-Students will earn their Abusive Head Trauma Prevention Training certification (formally Shaken Baby Syndrome prevention).
-535AB Child Care Services (TC)♦ Grades: 11-12 Credit: 1 Prerequisites: Parenting This course will prepare students for employment in the child care field.
-This class consists of writing curriculum, creating age-appropriate activities, and working with children at the local daycare centers.
-Students will receive their Assistant Child Care Teacher certification upon completion of all requirements.
-Students can earn transcripted credit through MPTC, as the content of Child Care Services aligns to MPTC's Foundation of Early Childhood Education course.
-See page 12 for details about transcripted credit.
+Students will earn their Abusive Head Trauma Prevention Training certification.
+535AB Child Care Services (TC)◆ Grades: 11-12 Credit: 1 Prerequisites: Parenting This course will prepare students for employment in the child care field.
+Students earn transcripted credit through MPTC, as the content of Child Care Services aligns to MPTC's "Foundations of Early Childhood Education" course.
+Students will learn about child development, child focused careers, the importance of play, and childcare settings.
+Students will engage in curriculum design and creating age appropriate activities with a focus on child safety and intellectual development.